Arvin-Tony/uwaterloo-course-watcher/README.md

 ## 🚀 How It Works

-1. Scrapes course enrollment data from the UWaterloo course offerings site using `requests` and `BeautifulSoup`.
+1. Scrapes course enrollment data from the UWaterloo course offerings site using `BeautifulSoup`.
 2. Parses enrollment tables for each course.
 3. Sends alerts to my Discord channel and pings me when a seat becomes available.
 4. Posts regular updates even if seats are full.